-Assign to Device ← Action ← Search Device
+Assign to Device ← Action ← Search Device Assign to Device

 Assigns the connectivity parameters of an individual network device to the receiver device entry in the "Device List".
 "Assign to Device" is available for each device found by Search Device in your network environment.